Released September 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Texas fell to 64.8 percent in June from 64.9 percent in the prior month.
+The labor force participation rate in Texas remained unchanged at 64.7 percent in August.

 The 10-year high for the labor force participation rate in Texas was 65.1 percent occurring in September 2024, and the 10-year low was 60.3 percent in April 2020.